danielmapar/EECS6446_Project/README.md

 * Setup Flask API

+    * Setup credentials for API to access Kubernetes cluster:
+        * ```sh
+            kubectl create clusterrolebinding serviceaccounts-cluster-admin \
+            --clusterrole=cluster-admin \
+            --group=system:serviceaccounts
+            ```

     * Navigate to the Custom Pod Autoscaler API folder: `cd custom-autoscaler/api`
     * Add the API to your cluster: `kubectl apply -f api.yaml`
+        * Update `env` vars inside the file to match your cluster settings

 * Setup Web Frontend

     * Navigate to the Custom Pod Autoscaler frontend folder: `cd custom-autoscaler/frontend`
     * Add the frontend to your cluster: `kubectl apply -f frontend.yaml`
+        * Update `env` vars inside the file to match your cluster settings

 * Setup Custom Pod Autoscaler job
     * Add the Custom Pod Autoscaler Operator to your cluster